siddhant0912/Would-You-Rather/README.md

+# Would-You-Rather

 ## Project Purpose :
 - This React App was built for udacity react nanodegree program.
 This project is implemented using advanced concepts like redux state management,   react-redux and also react fundamentals.
-For styling purpose [semantic-ui-react]url(https://react.semantic-ui.com/) package is used
+For styling purpose [semantic-ui-react](https://react.semantic-ui.com/) package is used

 ## Pre-requisites:
 - Editor